 Source: T. Rowe Price

-The multiples vary depending on whether you are single, married in a dual-income household, or married in a single-income household.
-T. Rowe Price also says to adjust the multiples according to how much, if any, pension and Social Security income you'll be receiving at retirement.
+The multiples adjust for your status, such as single, married in a dual-income household, or married in a single-income family.
+T. Rowe Price also says you can adjust the multiples to account for any pension and Social Security income you'll receive.

 The J.P.
 Morgan Asset Management Benchmark

 J.P.
-Morgan Asset Management's 2019 Guide to Retirement uses a benchmarking model that assumes an annual gross savings rate of 5% if you make less than $100,000 a year, or 10% if you make $100,000 or more, a pre-retirement return of 6%, a post-retirement return of 5%, an inflation rate of 2%, and a retirement age of 65 for the primary earner and 62 for the spouse.
-It also assumes you'll spend 30 years in retirement and that you want to maintain the same lifestyle in retirement as you had prior to it.
+Morgan Asset Management's 2019 Guide to Retirement uses a few benchmarking models.
+In the first, it assumes an annual gross savings rate of 5% if you make less than $100,000 a year.
+The second model assumes a rate of 10% if you make $100,000 or more.
+Others use a pre-retirement return of 6%, a post-retirement return of 5%, an inflation rate of 2%, and a retirement age of 65 for the primary earner and 62 for the spouse.
+It also assumes that you'll spend 30 years in retirement and that you want to maintain the same lifestyle you had before retiring.

 J.P.
 Morgan's model uses a series of multipliers based on your annual pre-tax income.
 For example, a 30-year-old with $50,000 in gross annual income would be on track with 0.8 times their income saved, or $40,000 saved in retirement accounts.
 The savings factor jumps to 1.2 times your income ($210,000) if your annual gross income is $175,000.